 16Responsibility shall rest with Eleazar son of Aaron the priest for the lighting oil, the aromatic incense, the regular meal offering, and the anointing oil—responsibility for the whole Tabernacle and for everything consecrated that is in it or in its vessels.

 17The LORD spoke to Moses and Aaron, saying: 18Do not let the group of Kohathite clans be cut off from the Levites.
 19Do this with them, that they may live and not die when they approach the most sacred objects: let Aaron and his sons go in and assign each of them to his duties and to his porterage.
-20But let not [the Kohathites] go inside and b-witness the dismantling of the sanctuary,-b lest they die.
+20But let not [the Kohathites] go inside and c-witness the dismantling of the sanctuary,-c lest they die.

 NASO’